Thinking about putting on a hybrid event? Not quite sure where to start? Get ready with a hybrid event checklist.

 1. Prepare COVID-19 screening questions

 Keep your event safe and compliant with regulations by using an event app that allows you to implement a COVID check-in questionnaire to screen attendees at check-in.
+An example digital waiver form tool can be found here.

 2. Consider presentation for both in-person and remote attendees